gate3/aula-test/README.md

 The POST body should contain the following:

-- file : Which is the file to be uploaded
+- music_file : Which is the file to be uploaded
 - name : The name you wish to give the file